nipsysdev/localitysrv/README.md

 - **Range Request Support**: Supports HTTP range requests for efficient pmtiles file serving
 - **Search Functionality**: Search localities by name with pagination support
 - **Country Filtering**: Limit processing to specific countries if needed
+- **Local Planet PMTiles Support**: Use a local planet pmtiles file instead of downloading from remote
+- **Tor Hidden Service Support**: Run as a Tor hidden service for enhanced privacy thanks to Arti

 ## Prerequisites